nikogura/nikogura.com/NikOguraResumeShortForm.md

 # Professional History

+#### Scribd - San Francisco, CA - DevOps Engineer - 2018 - Present

+Leveling up the enterprise by helping everyone get better at being faster, and faster at being better.

+Making everything *just work* in a delightful fashion for our customers, but also for ourselves.

 #### Stitch Fix Inc. - San Francisco, CA - Data Platform Engineer - 2017

 * Created the Access and Identity systems whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.